thetschulian/dailyUsed/useless_junk/VMWare-ESXi-Backup.md

 # ESXi Backup Script | Backups a specific VM to a NFS Share mounted on ESXi (no vCenter needed!!)
-> You need a Unix Host as a "jumpserver" to do this
->

 ```bash
 #!/bin/bash